jwross24/image-crud-app/README.md

    npm run build && npm run preview
    ```

-Your frontend app should now be running at `http://localhost:[PORT]/`, and your backend should be running at `http://localhost:4000/`.
+Your frontend app should now be running at `http://localhost:5173/`, or another port if that's in use, and your backend should be running at `http://localhost:4000/`.